ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 I also used a Supabase function for aggregating the emoji reaction for each update.
 This was even more complex!

-For any update, the user has the ability to respond with any emoji.
+For any update, the user has the ability to respond with *any* emoji.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1713885918717/436f88b3-a7d2-422c-8258-941882406db5.png align="center")

 [On GitHub, I found an open source JSON file of all the emojis.](https://github.com/github/gemoji/blob/master/db/emoji.json)

-I have a separate table in the database that records the emoji the user selected, the user that reacted, and the update it’s associated with.
+I have a separate table in the database that records the emoji the user selected, the user ID that submitted the reaction, and the update that it’s associated with.

-A user can respond with multiple emojis, but they can only respond with one emoji once.
+A user can respond with multiple emojis, but they but each response must be unique.
+In other words, I can only respond with 1 🤩, not 2 🤩.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1713885944003/ce346902-159f-4a0e-a580-5d5970aa5273.png align="center")

 Within the application, I didn’t want to return all the emoji entries.
-If an update goes viral, that has the potential to be thousands, if not millions of records.
-It would be more performant, for the database to tell me the count for each.
-But, I also needed the database to tell me if the logged in user has responded with a specific emoji or not.
+If an update goes viral, that has the potential to be thousands, if not millions of records!
+It would be more performant, for the database to report the count for each.
+But, I also need the database to tell me if the logged in user has responded with a specific emoji or not.

 Again, Supabase Functions!